bukowskis/raidis/README.md

 Note that it is one of the design goals of this gem that there are no performance penalties when using `.available?`.

 After 15 seconds (or whichever timeout you configure), `Raidis.available?` turns to `true` again automatically and the file `/etc/redis_master` is read again in order to find the remote redis server.
-Use `Raidis.reconnect!` to evoke the end of that unavailability period manually.
+If you wish, you may use `Raidis.reconnect!` to evoke the end of that unavailability period manually.

+# Connection Pools

+If you need to maintain a ConnectionPool with multiple connections to Redis (e.g. when you use [Sidekiq](https://github.com/mperham/sidekiq/issues/794)), you may use the something like `ConnectionPool.new { Raidis.redis! }` (note the exclamation mark) to populate your pool. `.raidis!` returns a new connection each time you call it.
+Note that `Raidis.available?` is a global variable, so if any of the pools fail, Raidis will go into unavailable mode as described above.

 ## Configuration